aes-t2/sol-eng-emojivoto/DCP.md

 open https://emojivoto.linkerd.amb-labs.io
 ```

-## Revert back
+## Revert back to prep for next demo

-Re-run the same procedure creating a new rollout, but target `caseykurosawa/emojivoto-web v12` as the image version.
+Re-run the same procedure creating a new rollout, but target `caseykurosawa/emojivoto-web v12` as the image version to restore the original emojivoto-web.

 For Telepresence, run `telepresence quit` to disconnect all intercepts and disconnect from the cluster.